fabianoflorentino/certificate-validate/README.md

 optional arguments:
     -v, --version       show program's version number and exit -l, --local         run the program locally
+        --check_time    Time to wait for the certificate to be validated, is optional, if not set, it will be set to **86400** this time is configured in the **settings.yml** file --exit          Consult once and exit
     -i, --api           run the program on the API dev             run the program locally on the development environment prod            run the program on the production environment